Last Updated on September 20, 2022

 Did you know even if the tag says 100% cotton, it shouldn’t be composted as we don’t know if it actually safely biodegrades.
-However there are some brands who make biodegradability a top priority – using organic fabrics, natural or certified non-toxic dyes, natural trims and components, and even biodegradable elastics, so when your items are worn out they can be tossed in the compost with zero waste and no worries!
+However, there are some brands who make biodegradability a top priority — using organic fabrics, certified nontoxic or natural dyes, natural trims and components, and even biodegradable elastics, so when your items are worn out they can be tossed in the compost with zero waste and no worries!

-Founder Stephanie Devine started the Australian-based brand The Very Good Bra with a mission to create a completely zero waste bra.
-The entire bra, even the hooks, elastics (made from natural rubber), thread, and labels can be put into a home compost at the end of it’s life!
+Founder Stephanie Devine started the Australian brand The Very Good Bra with a mission to create a completely zero waste bra.
+The entire bra, even the hooks, elastics (made from natural rubber), thread, and labels can be put into a home compost at the end of its life!
 Learn more about their materials here.

-What The Very Good Bra has been able to accomplish is pretty impressive – super cool to see a brand who even tests their product’s biodegradability in a worm farm!
+What The Very Good Bra has been able to accomplish is pretty impressive.
+It’s amazing to see a brand who even tests their product’s biodegradability in a worm farm!

-Chatting with Stephanie she expressed that creating a compostable bra has certainly had challenges though; sourcing materials can be very hard and often there is only one supplier of certain components like their natural rubber elastic or Cradle to Cradle certified Tencel thread.
-They also had issues with a supplier leaving out the fact that a synthetic stabilizer was added to their cotton hook & eye closures.
-However seeing their transparency around the product and learning about this mistake was very refreshing and since then Stephanie has been able to develop a fully composable closure for the new styles!
+Chatting with Stephanie, she expressed that creating a compostable bra has certainly had challenges.
+Sourcing materials can be very hard and often there is only one supplier of certain components, like their natural rubber elastic or Cradle to Cradle certified Tencel thread.
+They also had issues with a supplier leaving out the fact that a synthetic stabilizer was added to their cotton hook and eye closures.
+However, seeing their transparency around the product and learning about this mistake was very refreshing, and since then Stephanie has been able to develop a fully composable closure for the new styles!

 For more about TVGB and the fit, check out this post and video.

-As opposed to conventional dyeing which can be toxic and harmful to people and the environmental, Sustain uses traditional natural dyeing methods and materials.
-Some of the pieces incorporate Ayurvedic dyeing techniques and they also have an undyed and colour-grown cotton line for those with very sensitive skin or who just love the look and feel of natural cotton!
+As opposed to conventional dyeing, which can be toxic and harmful to people and the environment, Sustain uses traditional natural dyeing methods and materials.
+Some of the pieces incorporate Ayurvedic dyeing techniques, and they also have an undyed and colour-grown cotton line for those with very sensitive skin or who just love the look and feel of natural cotton!

-Even natural dyeing is not totally safe for the environment though, with some processes using heavy metals, however Sustain only uses safe and non-toxic dyes and mordants.
+Even natural dyeing may not be totally safe for the environment, with some processes using heavy metals, but Sustain only uses safe and nontoxic dyes and mordants.

-I also really appreciate how transparent, genuine, and dedicated founder Kat is about sustainability.
-I messaged her to check if all components can be composted and she mentioned that everything is fine to compost except for the labels – even though they use soy ink she is not 100% sure there are no additives so to be safe the labels should just be cut off.
+I really appreciate how transparent, genuine, and dedicated founder Kat is about sustainability.
+I messaged her to check if all components can be composted and she mentioned that everything is fine to compost except for the labels — even though they use soy ink, she is not 100% sure there are no additives, so to be safe the labels should just be cut off.

 Learn more about Sustain and how they use natural dyes in this post!

-US based brand, Harvest & Mill makes tees, tops, and joggers.
-They offer undyed and unbleached cotton in both the natural creamy white, and also an undyed, colour-grown light brown.
-Harvest & Mill also has some naturally-dyed options and a black colourway dyed with low impact dyes.
+US-based brand Harvest & Mill makes tees, tops, and joggers.
+They offer undyed and unbleached cotton in a natural creamy white and an undyed, colour-grown light brown.
+Harvest & Mill also has some naturally dyed options and a black colourway dyed with low-impact dyes.

 Please note: Harvest & Mill also sells socks but these have some stretch nylon blended in and therefore are not compostable.